 The Parfum de Toilette concentration of Guerlain Shalimar (vintage) works nicely in the heat less for its overt animalism than for its smokey amber quality.
 Shalimar and Jicky share a purring quality that results from the animalic hand in the sweet amber/vanillic glove.
 They are inextricable, but in Shalimar’s PdT the smokiness pops.
 Less overtly animalic than Tabu and the above-mentioned musks, Shalimar PdT keeps its sensuality on a lower boil behind vanillic smoke and implies the worthwhile payoff to postponing indulgence.

 Miller Harris l’Air de Rien and Etat Libre d’Orange Putain des Palaces don’t smell alike but works similarly on a perspiring body.
-Each one has a day-after feel, as if perfume or cosmetics had been applied yesterday and are a bit past their shelf-lives. l’Air’s incense and Putain’s powdered florals fail to cover the growing staleness of today’s as-yet-unbathed body.
-Both perfumes put a veneer of propriety over a growing tide of unwashed humanity and wear like the momentum of decline.
+Each one has a day-after feel, as if perfume or cosmetics had been applied yesterday and are a bit past their shelf-lives. l’Air’s incense and Putain’s powdered florals fail to cover the growing staleness of today’s as-yet-unbathed body and wear like the momentum of decline.
 They are a concession, a tacit admission of defeat and deserve the name Chamade more than the Guerlain classic does.
-As you wear l’Air and Putain, the surrender to the inevitable body becomes a mantra and a source of calm acceptance that a smidge of denial over a the inertia of the flesh over time is a precarious but beautiful balance.
+Wearing l’Air and Putain prove that a smidge of denial over the inevitability of the flesh can be a precarious but beautiful balance.

 Summer reminds me of the myth of Persephone, who was compelled to spend the winter months in Hades.
 I summon my inner Queen of the Underworld during the Los Angeles summer, my personal hell on earth.
 My reading of the myth doesn’t focus on the victimization but the opportunity.
 Persephone is the only god other than Hades himself and Hermes the messenger who can make the trip back and forth.
 The underworld is her annual retreat from the annoyances of daily life up top.
 My summer isn’t quite a retreat, but with the right perfumes I can make it to the other side.